 Mike Simmons is an amazing golf pro and shaved ten strokes off of my game after only a handful of lessons.
 I have played golf for ten years and was unable to consistently break 90 until I began working with Mike.
 He was able to see and explain issues with my swing unlike any other golf pro through targeted video, video analysis of my swing, and personalized instructions.
 If you are looking for results, Mike is your guy.

-Mike was an outstanding athlete, representing his country in soccer, track and field and golf.
-On his retirement from active competition, his interest shifted to sports administration.
-In 1962 he was elected the first Secretary General of the Barbados Olympic Association and in 1969 was elected President of the Association, in which capacity he served for twelve years.
+Mike was an outstanding athlete, representing his country in soccer, athletics and golf.
+On his retirement from active competition, his interest shifted to sports administration and in 1962 with the late Louis Lynch he co-founded The Barbados Olympic Association and was elected its first Secretary General.
+In 1969 he was elected President of the Association, in which capacity he served for twelve years.
 He was Chef-de-Mission to the Barbados Olympic Teams to the Olympic Games in Munich 1972, Montreal 1976 and Seoul 1988.

-In 2003, on the 35th anniversary of the XIX Olympic Games in Mexico City, Mike was honored by the Barbados Olympic Association as a member of the first ever Barbados Olympic Team to the Olympic Games in Mexico City in 1968 and for his contribution to the Olympic Movement.
+In 2003, on the 35th anniversary of the XIX Olympic Games in Mexico City, Mike was honored by the Barbados Olympic Association ‘for his contribution to the Olympic Movement as a member of the lst Barbados Olympic Team in 1968’ and in 2018, on the 50th anniversary of the XlX Olympic Games, he was again honored by the Barbados Olympic Association ‘in recognition of an outstanding contribution to the evolution and history of the Barbados Olympic Movement’.

-Mike served for many years as President of both the Barbados Golf Association and the Caribbean Golf Association and in 1994 and 2006 was honored by the Caribbean Golf Association for his contribution to golf in the Caribbean and the development of the Amateur Golf Championships
+Mike was President of both the Barbados Golf Association and the Caribbean Golf Association and in 1994 and 2006 was honored by the Caribbean Golf Association ‘for his contribution to golf in the Caribbean and the development of the Amateur Golf Championships’.

-Mike commenced his professional career in golf in 1992 as a PGA apprentice to the late PGA Class A professional, Charlie Pifer, at Melreese Golf & Country Club.
-On completing his apprenticeship in 1994, he joined the professional teaching staff of the Charlie DeLucca Golf School at Melreese until the golf course was closed in 1996 for renovations.
-He then joined the staff of PGA Professional, John Norton at Miami Country Club and later in the same year, he joined PGA Professional, Scott Jones, at Kendale Lakes Golf Club, which was purchased by the Miccosukee Golf & Country Club in 2000, where in the same year, he became the Teaching Professional after Jones resigned his post.
-Mike is currently a Teaching Professional at The Charlie DeLucca Golf School, Melreese Country Club.
+Mike commenced his professional career in golf in 1993 at the Charlie DeLucca’s Golf School as an apprentice to the late PGA Class A professional, Charlie Pifer.
+On completing his apprenticeship in 1995 he joined the professional teaching staff of Melreese Country Club but when the golf course closed in 1996 for renovations, he was appointed Assistant to PGA Professional, John Norton at Miami Country Club and later in the same year he became the Assistant to PGA Professional, Scott Jones, at Kendale Lakes Golf Club, which was purchased by the Miccosukee Golf & Country Club where in 2000 Mike was appointed Head Teaching Professional.
+In 2015 he returned to the Professional staff of Melreese Country Club where his golf school is located

 In 2010 and 2011 he was given Honorable Mention on the occasion of the USKids Golf Top Fifty Kids Annual National Teachers Awards.